DtC Shipping Essentials: Age Verification for Alcohol Shipments

 July 13, 2021

-There is perhaps nothing more important for anyone involved in the beverage alcohol market to do than to prevent sales to minors.
-It is illegal in every state to sell alcohol to anyone under the age of 21, and that restriction applies to every sale, regardless of where or how the sale occurs.
+Preventing alcohol sales to minors is a fundamental responsibility for any business in the beverage alcohol industry.
+It is illegal in every state to sell alcohol to anyone under the age of 21, regardless of where or how the sale occurs.
+So, for direct-to-consumer (DtC) shipping of alcohol in the United States, implementing age verification protocols is crucial.
 Even accidentally provisioning a minor with alcohol can get a business into serious hot water.
-As such, age verification protocols are essential for direct-to-consumer (DtC) shipping of alcohol.
-Along with upholding the critical principle of preventing underage drinking, these protocols protect your business and the entire beverage alcohol industry.

 • Arizona